BenjaminRH/dotvim/README.md

     git rm -f bundle/vim-plugin

-Remove the entry from the .gitmodules file, then commit it:
+If the submodule had not been initialized:

     sed -i -e '/submodule "bundle\/vim-plugin"/,+2d' .gitmodules
     git add .gitmodules

+Remove the entry from the .gitmodules file, then commit it:

     git commit -m "Removed vim-plugin"